-New, Level II Neonatal Intensive Care Unit coming this fall
+Level II Neonatal Intensive Care Unit

 Contact our Consult-A-Nurse® team at (855) 226-7344 to learn more about our new NICU and the care we provide for newborns.

-What is the neonatal intensive care unit?
+What is a neonatal intensive care unit?

 Newborn babies who need advanced medical attention are admitted into a special area within the hospital called the neonatal intensive care unit (NICU).
 The NICU combines advanced equipment and trained healthcare professionals to provide specialized care for our smallest patients.

 Giving birth to a premature baby or one experiencing a minor issue can be quite unexpected for parents.
 Unfamiliar sights, sounds and equipment in the NICU can be overwhelming.
 Our team, led by neonatology practitioners, will explain each step of care to parents to help ease anxieties and increase their involvement.

 The NICU team at StoneSprings Hospital cares for babies who need extra medical attention.
 Our Level II NICU provides specialized care for newborns, including:

 - Babies born prematurely (between 32 to 35 weeks)